 Box 3.
 Shows interest or principal forfeited if you withdrew the money before the maturity date of the obligation, such as from a CD.
 You may deduct this amount to figure your adjusted gross income on your income tax return.
-See the Instructions for Form 1040 and 1040-SR to see where to take the accrued on the debt instrument during the year while held by you.
+See the Instructions for Form 1040 and 1040-SR to see where to take the deduction.

+Box 4.
+Shows backup withholding.
+Generally, a paver must backup withhold if you did not furnish your TIN or you did not furnish the correct TIN to the paver.
+See Form W-9 for information on backup withholding.
+Include this amount on your income tax return as tax accrued on the debt instrument during the year while held by you.
 For a tax-exempt obligation that is a covered security acquired on or after January 1, 2017, and issued with OID, shows the market discount that accrued on the obligation during the year while held by you.
 For a covered security acquired on or after January 1, 2015, market discount will be calculated on a constant yield basis unless you notified your payer in writing in accordance with Regulations section 1.6045-1(n)(5) that you did not want to make a constant yield election for market discount under section 1276(b).
 The payer may, but is not required to, report the market discount for a tax-exempt obligation that is a covered security acquired before January 1, 2017.
 Report the accrued market discount on your income tax return as directed in the Instructions for Form 1040 and 1040-SR. Market discount on a tax-exempt security is includible in taxable income as interest income.